xdoan/challengeutils/README.md

 **Creating Challenge Templates**

 To begin all challenge infrastructure, you will want to create several Projects, and Teams.
-This script pulls from a standard DREAM template and creates the Projects and Teams that you will need for a challenge.
+This script pulls from the 2018 miniDream synapse project.

 ```
 challengeutils createchallenge "Challenge Name Here"